 “The message doesn’t change, but the medium can change,” said Rev Chris Lee, Vicar of St Saviour’s Church, UK, and popular influencer on social media.
 He reminded us that we are missional people called in the Great Commission to make disciples (Matthew 28).

-When his following grew exponentially, Rev Chris prompt to use the reach to speak the gospel to his 180,000 followers.
+When his Instagram following grew exponentially, Rev Chris received God’s prompting to use the reach to speak the gospel to his 180,000 followers.
 Through short 60-second sermon videos, he tries to get people “to think about the gospel and shine a light in this digital age.”
 He claimed that despite known issues and concerns, social media offers tremendous opportunities in missions.

 He likened social media to the Areopagus in the city of Athens, where many gathered and where the apostle Paul proclaimed the gospel (Acts 17).
 “We are to build boats and nets, and go to where the people are,” said Rev Chris, and “be fishers of men.”
 Every individual of the Church could and should engage in digital mission.